ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 server here or be unaware of a third party sending agreeement there.
-Starting at "p=none", therefore, takes advantage of DMARC's aggregate reporting function, with the Domain Owner using the reports to audit its own mail streams.
-Should any authentication failures for systems under the Domain Owner's control be found in the reports, in cases where the failures are caused by local misconfiguration or omission the Domain Owner can take steps to address such failures.
+Starting at "p=none", therefore, takes advantage of DMARC's aggregate reporting function, with the Domain Owner using the reports to audit its own mail streams' authentication configurations.

 ### Decide If and When to Update DMARC Policy